 Keep Exploring – And Tell Us Your Tips!

-This article provided basic safety guidelines and organizations to consult for LGBTQ travelers who are interested in traveling to participate in Pride.
+This article provided basic safety guidelines and organizations to consult for LGBTQ travelers interested in traveling to participate in Pride.
 But we know every queer traveler has their personal checklist of needful items, favorite safe practices, and learned tips to share.

 Tell us: How do YOU plan to stay safe during Pride celebrations in destinations far from home?
 Which resources would you recommend for your LGBTQ travelers?